Building Collective Capabilities: The 3C-Model of Grassroots-led Development

 Ibrahim, Solava (2016).
 'Building Collective Capabilities: The 3C-Model of Grassroots-led Development ' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Operationalizing the Capability Approach, Inclusion and Exclusion, Local Development and Communities, Democracy and Participation, Collective Capabilities
+topics: Operationalizing the Capability Approach, Inclusion and Exclusion, Local Development and Communities, Democracy and Participation, Collective Capabilities